 There are plenty of novel solutions to be had in tackling the climate crisis.
 One of them is kelp forests, which have been found to be a vital solution in the restoration and protection of the environment.

 Kelp is the name given to large brown algae seaweeds, which often accumulate into dense groups known as ‘kelp forests’.
 These extensive underwater habitats range along 25% of the world’s coastlines, and are one of the most productive and biodiverse ecosystems on Earth.

-Although kelp forests are often neglected and overlooked, they are vital tools of environment restoration, helping to combat climate breakdown by purifying water and providing shelter and food to various marine wildlife, including seahorses, cuttlefish, seals, crustaceans and dolphins.
-A study found that kelp forests in Southern California alone have helped to support over 200 ‘commercially important’ species of algae, invertebrates, fishes and marine mammals.
+Although kelp forests are often neglected and overlooked, they are vital tools of ecological restoration, helping to combat climate breakdown by purifying water and providing shelter and food to various marine wildlife, including seahorses, cuttlefish, seals, crustaceans and dolphins.
+A study found that kelp forests in Southern California alone have helped to support over 200 ‘commercially important’ species of algae, invertebrates, fishes, and marine mammals.

 You might also like: Urban Agriculture: How Viable Is It?

 Kelp grow at an extraordinary rate, up to 2ft in a single day; seaweeds can grow more than 30 times faster than land-based plants.
 As a result, kelp forests sequester vast amounts of carbon as they grow.
 Research has found that per acre, kelp forests can absorb up to 20 times more carbon dioxide from the atmosphere when compared to land-based forests.
 Globally, these underwater kelp forests absorb roughly 600 million tonnes of carbon per year, which is almost twice the annual carbon emissions of the UK.
 As carbon is drawn into the kelp, they oxygenate the water, fostering marine environments that can more easily flourish, especially being faced with warming ocean temperatures.